 Benefit adjustment: Benefits are adjusted according to changes in the cost of living, depending on the financial resources of the system.
-(The last adjustment was in 2011.)

-Survivor settlement: A lump sum equal to a percentage of the old-age pension the deceased would have received at the pensionable age is paid.
+Survivor settlement: A lump sum equal to a percentage of the old-age or disability pension the deceased received or was entitled to receive at the pensionable age is paid.